Resolution of health and safety issues

 If a health or safety issue arises at the workplace or from the conduct of the undertaking of an employer:

 - that concerns work that involves an immediate threat to anyone's health or safety and

 - where it is not appropriate to implement issue resolution procedures under section 73 given the nature of the threat and degree of risk

-a direction to cease work may be made by an employer, its representative or the HSR, provided that consultation has taken place between them.
+a direction to cease work may be made by an employer, its representative or the HSR, provided consultation has taken place between them.